 London EC1V 0HB

 Dr. Neil Loughlin is Lecturer in Comparative Politics at City, University of London.
-Neil’s main research interests include authoritarian politics and the politics of land and resource extraction.
+Neil’s main research interests include authoritarian politics and the politics of land dispossession and resource extraction.
 He has published in journals such as Democratization, Third World Quarterly, and Journal of Contemporary Asia.
 Neil is currently completing his first monograph, provisionally titled: The Politics of Coercion: State and Regime Making in Cambodia since 1979.
 Most of Neil's work has focused on the Southeast Asia region, where he previously worked for a number of local and international NGOs as a human rights worker and development professional.
+In this capacity he has consulted for organisations such as the United States Agency for International Development (USAID) and the UK's Department for Environment, Food and Rural Affairs (DEFRA).
+He has written or provided comment for various international news outlets such as The Observer, The Guardian, The Nikkei, Global Post, Voice of America, and Radio Free Asia

-At City, Neil teaches two modules: Comparative Asian Politics and Advanced Topics in Comparative Politics.
+At City, Neil teaches two modules: IP2037 Comparative Asian Politics and IP2033 Advanced Topics in Comparative Politics.
+Neil also co-convenes IP3017 Final Year Dissertation Project with Dr Jimena Valdez.
 Before joining City, Neil was based at the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV), where he remains an Associate Fellow.
-He also taught modules in comparative authoritarianism, Southeast Asian politics, and development, at the University of Amsterdam and Leiden University.
+He also taught modules in comparative authoritarianism, Southeast Asian politics, and development at the University of Amsterdam and Leiden University.
+He has held fellowships at the University of Sydney and the University of Copenhagen.
 Neil completed his PhD at the School of Oriental and African Studies (SOAS) at the University of London in 2019.

 - Asia - East